-- Cold engine idle speed is high, so use caution when shifting into a forward or reverse gear before the engine has warmed up. - Avoid revving up the engine while the vehicle is stopped.
-This could cause unexpected vehicle movement.
+- Do not depress the accelerator pedal while shifting from P or N to R, D, 2 or 1.
+Always depress the brake pedal until shifting is completed.
+Failure to do so could cause you to lose control and have an accident. - Cold engine idle speed is high, so use caution when shifting into a forward or reverse gear before the engine has warmed up. - Never shift to P or R while the vehicle is moving.
+This could cause an accident.